VICE-PRESIDENT FOR FINANCE 2021-2023

 of the term.

-- The Vice-President for Finance may call upon the NALP staff for support in carrying out her/his duties.
-In particular, the Vice-President for Finance may call upon the Executive Director, NALP's Finance Administrator, and NALP's outside investment advisor.
+- The Vice-President for Finance may call upon the NALP staff for support in carrying out their duties.
+In particular, the Vice-President for Finance may call upon the Executive Director, NALP's Comptroller, and NALP's outside investment advisor.

 - The Vice-President for Finance is eligible for reimbursable travel expenses associated with